People and Organizations

 Life Events

-There are key events in a person or organization's lifespan that are often recorded as they contribute core information for determining the identity of the actor.
+There are key events in a person or organization's existence that are often recorded as they contribute core information for determining the identity of the actor.
 These include the birth or formation, death or dissolution, and the period in which they carried out the work they are known for.

 Birth and Death / Formation and Dissolution